retog/ssb-patchboot-ws/README.md

 ## Functionality

-PatchBoot Electron provides a firefox app that allows executing small app retrieved via ssb.
+PatchBoot Web provides a web app that allows executing in the browser small app retrieved via ssb.

 ## Usage